metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 - `filters` (Attributes List) Optional filters to limit the discovery process to a subset of the available resources. (see [below for nested schema](#nestedatt--spec--docker_sd_configs--filters))
 - `follow_redirects` (Boolean) Configure whether HTTP requests follow HTTP 3xx redirects.
 - `host_networking_host` (String) The host to use if the container is in host networking mode.
+- `match_first_network` (Boolean) Configure whether to match the first network if the container has multiple networks defined.If unset, Prometheus uses true by default.It requires Prometheus >= v2.54.0.
 - `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain namesthat should be excluded from proxying.
 IP and domain names cancontain port numbers.It requires Prometheus >= v2.43.0.
 - `oauth2` (Attributes) Optional OAuth 2.0 configuration.Cannot be set at the same time as 'authorization'. (see [below for nested schema](#nestedatt--spec--docker_sd_configs--oauth2))
 - `port` (Number) The port to scrape metrics from.